supercoder-dev/Personal-Assistant/doc/modulesAPIs.md

         "timestamp": "2016-01-21 21:21:21"
     }

-Field *"state"* is *"accepted"* when configuration of the module went well or *"failed"* when some data is missing or wrong values are given.
-Content of the field *"data"* is specified for each module separately.
+Field `state` is `accepted` when configuration of the module went well or `failed` when some data is missing or wrong values are given.
+Content of the field `data` is specified for each module separately.

 ## Attention word module ##
   * **Request**